OpenNMS/release-tools/Jira-tools/README.md

 - Retrieve the fixed items for a release
 - (Additional Item) Get list of unresolved items assigned to the current user
 - A copy of the information shown on screen is saved under 'workspace' directory in either json,csv or txt format
-- Retrieve all child issues under an Epic (automatically merged into results when generating changelogs, or via --epic CLI flag)
+- Retrieve all child issues under an Epic

 ## Usage:
 ```